dcaffer07/Arduino.cc-review-E2/README.md

 // the loop routine runs over and over again forever: void loop() {
-  // reads the input on analog pin A0 (value between 0 and 1023)
-  int analogValue = analogRead(A0);
+  // reads the input on analog pin A0 (value between 0 and 1023) or we can think of it as a energy or brightness level int analogValue = analogRead(A0);

-  // scales brightness
-  int brightness = map(analogValue, 0, 1023, 0, 255);
+  // scales brightness or gives it variation as potentiometer turned. int brightness = map(analogValue, 0, 1023, 0, 255);

   // sets the brightness LED that connects to pin 3 analogWrite(LED_PIN, brightness);

   // print out the value
-  Serial.print("Analog: ");
+  Serial.print("Analog: "); // when runs print amount of energy depending on value.
   Serial.print(analogValue);
-  Serial.print(", Brightness: ");
+  Serial.print(", Brightness: ");  // output ior what is being determined through all of this is brightness.
   Serial.println(brightness);
   delay(100);
 }